-Fort Hancock's baseball team will enter a six team league with
+Fort Hancock's baseball team will enter a six team league with (We always thought he might at today by the Special Service Office

-A series of 15 games, dates to be announced later, will be played a friendly match. during July and August, the series the league.
-Fort Hancock is unis already under way.
+A series of 15 games, dates to be announced later, will be played a friendly match. during July and August, the series to constitute a second round in ready has accepted the challenge, the league.
+Fort Hancock is unable to enter the first round, which be played within two weeks.
+The is already under way.